TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 }
 ```

 As you can see, `PartialBlock` objects are effectively the same as regular `Block` objects, but don't need to be fully defined.
-The first benefit of these is that it makes creating simpler blocks much easier, but it also crucially means that you can use a `Block` object in place of any `PartialBlock`.
+The first benefit of these is that it makes creating simpler blocks much easier, and also crucially means that you can use a `Block` object in place of any `PartialBlock`.
 This makes things like duplicating and updating blocks far smoother, as you always receive `Block` objects when accessing existing blocks.

 ## Inserting Blocks

-You can insert new blocks into the editor using the following API call:
+You can insert new blocks into the editor using the following call:

 ```typescript
 // Definition